awsdocs/amazon-rekognition-developer-guide/doc_source/collections.md

 + The [ListFaces](API_ListFaces.md) operation lists the faces in a collection\.
 For more information, see [Adding Faces to a Collection](add-faces-to-collection-procedure.md)\.
 + The [DeleteFaces](API_DeleteFaces.md) operation deletes faces from a collection\.
 For more information, see [Deleting Faces from a Collection](delete-faces-procedure.md)\.

+## Guidance for using IndexFaces<a name="guidance-index-faces"></a>

+The following is guidance for using `IndexFaces` in common scenarios\.

+### Critical or Public Safety Applications<a name="guidance-index-faces-critical"></a>
++ Call [IndexFaces](API_IndexFaces.md) with images which contain only one face in each image and associate the returned Face ID with the identifier for the subject of the image\.
++ You can use [DetectFaces](API_DetectFaces.md) ahead of indexing to verify there is only one face in the image\.
+If more than one face is detected, re\-submit the image after review and with only one face present\.
+This prevents inadvertently indexing multiple faces and associating them with the same person\.

+### Photo Sharing and Social Media Applications<a name="guidance-index-faces-social"></a>
++ You should call `IndexFaces` without restrictions on images that contain multiple faces in use cases such as family albums\.
+In such cases, you need to identify each person in every photo and use that information to group photos by the people present in them\.

+### General Usage<a name="guidance-index-faces-general"></a>
++ Index multiple different images of the same person, particularly with different face attributes \(facial poses, facial hair, etc\) to improve matching quality\.
++ Include a review process so that failed matches can be indexed with the correct face identifier to improve subsequent face matching ability\.
++ For information about image quality, see [Recommendations for Facial Recognition Input Images](recommendations-facial-input-images.md)\.

 ## Searching for Faces Within a Collection<a name="collections-search-faces"></a>

 After you create a face collection and store faces, you can search a face collection for face matches\.
 With Amazon Rekognition, you can search for faces in a collection that match: